mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 $ mantrad uninstall-component <my component name>
 ```

-It should perform some uninstalling operations, like removing model entities.
+It should perform some uninstalling operations, like removing model entities using Mantra API.

 ## onUpdate (optional)

-Called when the command *update-components* is used:
+Called when the command *update* is used:

 ```bash
 $ mantrad update
 ```

 It should perform some updating operations, like updating model entities.

+Mantra detects if a component should be updated if the version value of its mantra.json file has changed.

 ***
 To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).